telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 }
 ```

-Retrieval of such attribute using GET API operations will return the value you created/updated.
+Retrieval of such attributes using GET API operations will return the value you created/updated.
 You don't need to use
-`?attrs=dateModified,...` in this case.
-Eg:
+`?attrs=dateModified,...` in this case, e.g.:

 ```
 GET /v2/entities/FutureEntity/attrs